 I’ve built this page to be 100% clear in our approach.
 All links built are 100% white hat and will never result in any penalties.

-Although we are successful in what we do, we do not like to take on too many clients at a time as we are still a small business.
-As a result we only look to top out around 10 recurring clients.
-As of September 2017 we currently have space for 3 new clients.
+Although we are successful in what we do, we do not like to take on too many clients at a time as we are still a small business but growingly rapidly with 8 full time team members as of May 2018.

 Ghost Marketing is a link building agency based in the UK.
-We specialise in generating high quality backlinks for our clients resulting in an increase in organic rankings, an increase in traffic and a dramatic increase in revenue.
+We specialise in generating high quality backlinks for our clients resulting in massive increases in organic rankings, increases in referral traffic and a dramatic increase in revenue.

-Our goal with Ghost Marketing is to be the best in a very specific area of digital marketing.
+Our goal is to be the best in a very specific area of digital marketing.
 There are a number of “good” agencies out there, but very few were able to systematise white hat link building.
 In fact this was the #1 aspect agencies and large business owners voted as the most difficult area of SEO.
-The issue arises in that for competitive keywords, links are really the only determining factor in where a site will rank.
-High quality links are the difference between ranking on the top of page 1 or ranking on page 5.
-When this is related to traffic and sales there is obviously no doubt that links equal drastically increased revenue.
+The issue arises in that for competitive keywords, links are really the only determining factor between 1st and page 3.

 The first step to the campaign is to build a persona or attractive character model.
 In most cases this is the owner of the business itself and we simply “borrow” this persona, creating a new email address associated with the business.
 This is the email that will be used in the outreach portion of the campaign.

 The reason behind building this new email is so link prospects do not think the business owner has simply hired someone to do their link building and hence conversions for outreach are a lot higher.
-So in this strategy I will be acting on your behalf.
+So in this strategy we act on either the business owners behalf or a member of the company.
+Also it avoids having dozens of email responses per day through different emails in-agency.

-There are a couple of tools and analytics that we will need access to before launching the campaign.
-The 2 most important of these are:
+There are a couple of tools and questions that we will need access and answered to before launching the campaign.
+The 3 most important of these are:

 There are a number of reasons why we need these.
 The most important is to see where your site is currently.
 From a relevancy, optimisation & traffic point of view.
-This way we can see what pages currently generate the most traffic and potentially could make you the highest revenue in the future.
+This way we can see what pages currently generate the most traffic and potentially could make you the highest revenue in the future, this is explained in more detail below.

-Before starting the campaign we audit your site.
+Before starting the campaign we do a full content audit of your site.
 This is not a full technical audit as this is a very time consuming and somewhat ineffective use of marketing funds.
 Instead what we do is check the following elements ensuring that your site is not; over optimised for a specific keyword and does not have any penalties.

 A very common issue I see nowadays is over-optimisation.
 When a piece of content is over-optimised for a specific keyword(s) it will not rank.
 Google knows that the page is only trying to rank for a “benefit in organic traffic” instead of providing value, and as a result they give a slight penalty to the site or page, making it incredibly difficult to rank.